-As a rough guide, you’ll want an ad spend budget of £300 to run ads and £600 to test various variables for the best return on your investment.
+As a rough guide: For a simple campaign you’ll want an absolute minimum ad spend of £300 per month to run ads and £600/m to test various variables for the best return on your investment.
 This is in addition to any expenses you incur in creating your ads or getting a supplier to run your campaigns for you.

 When you find a great ad you can back it with more budget but you’ll have to continue investing.
-Even the best ad will start to stall as audiences tire and offers expire.
+Even the best ad will start to stall and need replacing as audiences tire and offers expire.

 Your budget has to be in line with the following figures to be realistic:

 - The cost of your service.
 If it’s expensive, you can’t expect to invest £10 for a £1000 purchase.
 If it was that easy, I wouldn’t be writing this blog!

 - Customer lifetime value.
 How much will each customer spend with you over their lifetime.
 Consider repeat purchases as well as whether they will continue to buy more expensive products e.g. subscribe to your membership group.
 Suddenly each lead is worth more than you thought and your ad investment doesn’t seem so expensive.

 - Results from previous ads that you have run for a similar service e.g. if you’re running a repeat webinar or event, use previous ad metrics as a guideline.

 What are your monthly lead and revenue targets?

 Start with a target income that you want per month.
 It’s your business.
 You know your own business goals as well as what is realistically what you can deliver on over time.

 - What do you want to earn in a year?
 Divide this by 12 for a monthly goal.